 How Divorce is Like Football

-You might be surprised by this, but as a divorce lawyer, I get a lot, I mean a lot of questions about marriage and relationships.
-We love sports here at Triangle Smart Divorce, so most of the time, I’ll answer with sports metaphors, such as marriage requires teamwork, you need a good coach (counselor), there is no “I” in team, you have to be operating from the same playbook, and so on.
-But after (thankfully) watching loads of college football this weekend, I think the sports metaphors might be even more apt for divorce.
-You see . . .
+This may come as a surprise, but as divorce lawyers, we get a lot of questions about marriage and relationships.
+We love sports here at Triangle Smart Divorce, so most of the time, we answer with sports metaphors, such as ‘marriage requires teamwork,’ ‘you need a good coach’ (counselor), ‘there is no “I” in team,’ ‘you have to be operating from the same playbook,’ and so on.
+But, in honor of this Super Bowl Weekend, we’re going to flip the script; these metaphors might be even more apt for divorce.
 Divorce is like football.
 Here are some similarities:

 First and foremost, every coach and athlete must prepare themselves in advance, control their emotions, review the game plan, and visualize themselves executing the plan.
 Preparing for divorce is no different.
-You need to create an exit strategy, visualize yourself executing the strategy, and not allowing emotional responses to overcome logic.
+You need to create an exit strategy, visualize yourself executing the strategy, and not allow your emotional responses to overcome logic

 Coaches not only prepare themselves for the game, but they also prepare their players.
-It is the coaches’ job to be sure the team is ready, both mentally and physically for the challenges the game will bring.
-Your lawyer serves this role for you and your team.
-Your law firm’s team prepares you for the path your divorce is likely to take and helps you gather and assemble all the documents that are necessary to evaluate your financial shape and to build your financial “muscle.”
+It is the coaches’ job to be sure the team is ready, both mentally and physically, for the challenges the game will bring.
+Your lawyer serves this role for you.
+Your law firm’s team prepares you for the path your divorce is likely to take while helping you gather and assemble the documents needed to evaluate your financial health and build your financial “muscle.”

 Playbooks and Game Plans

 Every coach has a game plan.
 Your divorce team does, too.
 But as the great Vince Lombardi said, “The best game plan in the world never blocked or tackled anybody.”
-Just like in football, you need to be prepared to pivot and to adjust your plan because in real life people do not necessarily act or respond like they have been sketched out in a playbook.
+Just like in football, you need to be prepared to pivot and adjust your plan because, in real life, people do not necessarily act or respond like they have been sketched out in a playbook.

 Protecting the Ball

-Grown men sacrifice their bodies to jump on a fumbled pigskin or to leap high in the air to make a one-handed grab.
+In football, fully grown adults sacrifice their bodies to jump on a fumbled pigskin or to leap high in the air to make a one-handed grab.
 Most running backs grip the ball like their lives depend on it (not just their livelihoods).
-Throw too many interceptions and you are benched for the year.
-What is the ball in a divorce?
+Throw too many interceptions, and you are benched for the year.
+So, what is the ball in a divorce?
 It is your mind.
-Guard your mind and do not allow negative people or thoughts to dwell in there.
+Guard your mind, and do not allow negative people or thoughts to dwell.
 Do not succumb to false beliefs.
 Protect your mind, and you’ll be ready for whatever the other side throws your way.

 Offense and Defense

 While they say a referee never changes the outcome of a game, we know that just isn’t true.
 Ask the New Orleans Saints about the playoffs they missed if you don’t believe me.
 Referees are supposed to be neutral officials who merely ensure the rule book is followed.
 But they are human beings.
-They have their own perception, beliefs, biases, and opinions when it comes to interpreting the rules, such as was that enough to be pass interference or not in the Saints’ game.
+They have their own perception, beliefs, biases, and opinions when it comes to interpreting the rules – such as determining if that was enough to be pass-interference or not in the Saints’ game.

-In case this article does not make this clear, the Triangle Smart Divorce Team loves football.
+In case we haven’t made it clear, the Triangle Smart Divorce Team loves football.
 We also love preparing, coaching, and making individual game plans for our divorcing clients—and adjusting them when the situation calls for it.
-Give us a call today and one of our trusted advisors will help you develop your personalized strategy!
+Give us a call today, and one of our trusted advisors will help you develop your personalized strategy!